 One’s a staple and the other is an up-and-comer in terms of spice rack popularity.
-They share, too, a similar look and fine powder grind.
+They share a similar look and a fine powder grind.
 But how similar are chipotle powder and chili powder beyond these simple traits?
 Is one spicier?
 Should you expect comparable flavor, or will you be surprised by the taste differences?
-Can one substitute in for the other?
-There’s a whole lot to this story, and you’ll find it below in another PepperScale Showdown.
+Can one substitute for the other?
+Let’s compare these two fiery spices.

 How similar are the ingredients in chipotle powder and chili powder?